XingjianZhang1/XingjianZhang1.github.io/_pages/about.md

 Hi there!
 My name is Xingjian.
 I recieived my Msc in Statistics at [University of Exeter](https://www.exeter.ac.uk/) in 2023.

-\textcolor{red}{I'm looking for PhD opportunities in statistics or related fields.
-If you think I'm the suitable candidate to work with you please do get in touch!}
+<span style="color:red">I'm looking for PhD opportunities in statistics or related fields.
+If you think I'm the suitable candidate to work with you please do get in touch!

 Research interests
 ------